mattcaron/misc_notes/retrocomputing/mister_instructions.md

     1. And some Windows drivers [here](https://github.com/MiSTer-devel/ao486_MiSTer/tree/master/releases/drv)
     1. Copy `boot0.rom` and `boot1.rom` from [the readme](https://github.com/MiSTer-devel/ao486_MiSTer) and put them in `games/AO486`.
     1. Remember, it's Win+F12 to get the menu to come up.
-    1. Create fixed sized .vhd files as normal with dd.
-Notes:
-        1. The BIOS only sees 8GB max, anything extra is wasted.
+    1. The BIOS sees disk images up to 137GB.
-        1. And DOS 6.22 can only use 2GB partitions.
+        1. And DOS 6.22 can only use 2GB Partitions.
-        1. Windows 95B(OSR2) can do 124.55GB with FAT32... but the only way to install that right now is a boot disk + vhd containing the files and partitioning and installing to another drive, since CDs aren't supported yet.
-        1. Which means a VHD full of CD images is likely going to be a thing, because we can use [fakecd](http://www.math.uni-rostock.de/~nfa506/fakecddr.html) to mount them - though I expect the redbook audio won't play yet. :-(
-    1. My plan right now is DOS 6.22 first, others later, so:
+        1. FreeDOS can handle one, large partition just fine.
+    1. It can mount ISO, BIN and CUE format images as CDs.
+    1. For DOS 6.22:
         1. Create an empty image with `dd if=/dev/zero of=dos_base.vhd bs=1M count=8000`
+            1. Or larger, but 4 partitions is a lot.
         1. Copy over the Dos 6.22 install disks downloaded from [winworldpc](https://winworldpc.com/product/ms-dos/622).
         1. Mount the drive and the first disk and proceed through the install.
             1. Partition it in to 4 partitions, roughly 2GB each.